Gklimo/strava/README.md

 ![image](https://github.com/Gklimo/strava/assets/84771383/5ef8cbce-d5db-435f-b309-c226a1431f6c)

 ## PROJECT SETUP
-This section will detail the necessary steps to get the pipeline up and running, including setting up the local development environment, deploying the Airbyte connectors, and configuring the dbt models in Snowflake.
+This section will detail the necessary steps to get the pipeline up and running, including setting up the local and cloud development environments, deploying the Airbyte connectors, and configuring the dbt models in Snowflake.
 Create .env file with your tokens and database credentials based on .template_env file provided.

 ### Strava Refresh Token